A generalized e-value feature detection method with FDR control at multiple resolutions: Conclusion and discussion

-Ruixing Ming was supported in part by the Characteristic \& Preponderant Discipline of Key Construction Universities in Zhejiang Province (Zhejiang Gongshang University--Statistics) and the Collaborative Innovation Center of Statistical Data Engineering Technology \& Application .
+\begin{acks}[Acknowledgments] Ruixing Ming was supported in part by the Characteristic \& Preponderant Discipline of Key Construction Universities in Zhejiang Province (Zhejiang Gongshang University--Statistics) and the Collaborative Innovation Center of Statistical Data Engineering Technology \& Application.
+Zhanfeng Wang was supported in part by National Natural Science Foundation of China (No. 12371277, 12231017). \end{acks}